A report used bars last quarter, so it uses bars again. A dashboard defaults to lines, so lines feel "right."

 The bars say: "Revenue varied."
 The line says: "Revenue grew."
 The format decides which statement feels primary.

-Container Bias: The Chart Chooses the Claim
+How Container Bias Chooses the Claim

 Every chart is a claim.
 A bar chart of this revenue generates the claim "revenue varied month to month."
 A line chart generates "revenue grew steadily over six months."
 The question is which claim you want your content to make.
 And whether you will notice when the data no longer supports it.